 In 2007, I completed appraisals of two properties which I concluded were not financially feasible, i.e., the value would be less than the cost.
 One was an industrial condo building which was built and then bought out of bank-ownership in 2013.
 The other was a proposed residential subdivision that was not only not feasible but the underlying land was worth less than the owner / developer had recently paid for it.
 Within a year the newly developed subdivision was bank-owned.

 In 2008, I completed a mini-storage feasibility analysis that indicated that a site was not feasible for this use in a small city on the western fringe of the metro area.
 It was not built.
 Interestingly, at this time this city was assessing every residence $150 per month for the city's debt payments related to the city having underwritten infrastructure costs for residential subdivision development that had gone bankrupt.

 For much of the time period between 2008 to 2016, the work on the developing fringe was to gauge the market for existing properties amid a glut of supply and a lack of demand.
 Interestingly, in 2012 farmland prices were so high, and demand for land with development potential so low, that agricultural values were similar to developable land values in far western Hennepin County - a market condition not seen in nearly 20 years.

-Since early 2015 land pricing on the developing fringe of the northern and western fringe of the Twin Cities Metropolitan Area has required in-depth analysis as some types of developed lots in some communities have been sold and used after nearly ten years on the market.
+From early 2015 to early 2018, land valuation of the developing fringe of the northwestern Twin Cities Metropolitan Area required in-depth analysis because some types of lots and land sold after 10+ years on the market.